Veggies Early & Often

 Host conversations to discuss innovative approaches to increase and sustain consumption of vegetables among young children.

-Showcase brands and organizations who adopt PHA’s “Veggies Early & Often” as a reliable indicator for parents and caregivers of veggie-forward products and approaches.
+Showcase companies who adopt PHA’s “Veggies Early & Often" icon as a reliable indicator to parents and caregivers of veggie-forward products and approaches.

 Only 10% of children consume the daily recommended amounts of vegetables.